-- 8. Any reports, studies, photographs, negatives, computer discs, or other documents or drawings prepared by Contractor in the performance of its obligations under this agreement shall be the exclusive property of the (Board, University, College or other appropriate name) and all such materials, if any, shall be remitted to the (Board, University, College or other appropriate name) by Contractor upon completion, termination, or cancellation of this contract.
-Contractor shall not use, willingly allow, or cause to have such materials, if any, used for any purpose other than the performance of Contractor's obligations under this agreement without the prior written consent of the (Board, University, College or other appropriate name). - 9.
-Contractor agrees to indemnify and save and hold harmless the Board of Regents of the Nevada System of Higher Education, the Nevada System of Higher Education, (the University, College, or other appropriate name), their agents, officers, and employees harmless from any and all claims, causes of action, or liability arising from the performance of this agreement by Contractor or Contractor's agents, officers, or employees. - 10.
-Insurance Coverage: Contractor shall, at Contractor's sole expense, procure, maintain, and keep in force for the duration of the Contract the following insurance conforming to the minimum requirements specified below.
+the prior written consent of the (Board, University, College or other appropriate name).

+name) and all such materials, if any, shall be remitted to the (Board, University, College or other appropriate name) by Contractor upon completion, termination, or cancellation of this contract.
+Contractor shall not use, willingly allow, or cause to have such materials, if any, used for any purpose other than the performance of Contractor's obligations under this agreement without

+- 10. Insurance Coverage: Contractor shall, at Contractor's sole expense, procure, maintain, and keep in force for the duration of the Contract the following insurance conforming to the minimum requirements specified below.
 Unless specifically noted herein or otherwise agreed to by the (Board, University, College or other appropriate name), the required insurance shall be in effect on or prior to the commencement of work by Contractor and shall continue in force as appropriate until the latter of: - a.
 Final acceptance by the (Board, University, College or other appropriate name) of the completion of this contract; or - b.
 Such time as the insurance is no longer required by the (Board, University, College or other appropriate name) under the terms of this contract.